 - Official Documents – Misuse: Official Documents – Misuse is forgery, alteration, or misuse of college documents, records, or instruments of identification with intent to deceive.

-- Failure to Comply: Failure to Comply is failure to comply with instructions of college officials acting in performance of their duties.
+- Failure to Comply: Failure to comply is failure to comply with instructions of college officials acting in performance of their duties.

 - Failure to Comply – Disciplinary Actions: Failure to Comply – Disciplinary Actions is violation of the terms of disciplinary actions.